SENSEiXENUS/senseixenus.github.io/posts/ctf/THM/0day.md

 ### PRIVESC with DirtyCow exploit

-- I ran `hostnamectl` to check for the operating system version and discovered it is `UBUNTU 14.04` which is vulnerable to the `overlayfs` exploit.
+- I ran `hostnamectl` to check for the operating system version that turned out to be `UBUNTU 14.04` which is vulnerable to the `overlayfs` exploit.

 ![image](https://github.com/user-attachments/assets/9ab23dbd-b756-4e9f-ae91-76510b2bdeae)